jasonhemann/21FA-CS3800/_hw/homework6.md

 and an intermediate target string in the language of that grammar, will return a simultaneous derivation of the target from the source.
 We guarantee that the strings we provide will be intermediate strings of the grammar.
-See the discussion after 2.2 distinguishing the language of the grammar from the language of intermediate strings
+See the both the discussion of Lemma 2.21 and the discussion after Definition 2.2 ("yields", "derives") distinguishing the language of the grammar from the language of intermediate strings

 You will produce a derivation of the intermediate string in the grammar.
 You will write out the sequence of strings in the derivation,